 “If I were to start today, what would be my most pressing task?”

 “Are there any other important responsibilities outside of the job description?”

 The 3-Part Close: After you have asked your final question(s), say the following: “Thank you again for your time.
 It looks you are looking for someone with A, B & C skills and experience.
 I not only have A, B & C experience, but also X, Y & Z. I feel I would be a great match for the position and I look forward to hearing feedback later from my recruiter.”
 This not only shows that you understand what they are looking for and that you feel you’re were a match, but it also shows your interest in the job without putting them on the spot by telling them you look forward to their thoughts later.

-Empower Associates is a trusted resource for professionals open to new opportunities, as well as those looking to hire additional resources.
+Empower Associates is a trusted resource for candidates open to new opportunities, as well as those looking to hire.